Which data are required to prepare a quotation for heat exchangers?

 Has SACOME its own manufacturing facilities?

-What % of heat recovery can be reached with the SACOME corrugated heat exchangers?
+What percentage of heat recovery can be reached with the SACOME corrugated heat exchangers?

 Can the SACOME heat exchangers do direct (product/product) regeneration?

 Within our heat exchangers porfolio we offer solutions to do the product/product heat recovery, in which the product is processed in the tubeside as well as in the shellside, in such a way that the hot product transfers heat to the incoming cold product.

 However, this is something that can be done for certain applications, whilst for others, due to more demanding hygienic requirements, we recommend to do this as indirect regeneration.
 In the indirect regeneration the heat recovery is done in 2 different heat exchangers by means of an in-between close water loop.

 Are your heat exchangers outfitted with baffles in the shellside?

 We always check the distribution and pay special attention to choose the most suitable geometry for the baffles, what can be a key decision for certain applications.

 The baffles play different roles, as they support the inner tubes, restricting thus the unsupported span, and they also help to improve the crossflow stream in the shellside, enhancing the heat transfer, what can be especially important for applications handling low conductivity fluids, as mineral or vegetable oils.